The system involves the use of a so-called Passive Element, or PE,

 A sensitive dynamic microphone, such as the

-Shure MC-30, can be connected to
+Shure MC-30, must be connected to

 the coloured terminals at the left.
 A 1:10 transformer is provided to allow